wexlfu/The_Inferno_League/story.md

 * Northernmost Emirate, guardians against the bitter swamp, elves, and drakes.

 ## Razhaikib Emirate
+* Known in Abhailah as the "Cleanfeet", as they avoid conflict and do not often ally with others and thus do not march in the dust to war.

 ## The Inferno League
 * The Bitter Alliance (Saurians + Trolls)